 There are several ways of finding cheaper tickets, particularly for passengers traveling on a budget.
 The first tip on cutting costs is to book early.
 Deutsche Bahn releases its tickets at least three months before the departure date to give their clients an easy time to search and plan their travel dates.
 Traveling on slower connections that involve transfers along the way is another effective way of making savings.
 Lastly, avoid traveling during rush hour since tickets are the most expensive at this time.

-There are a few train stations in Berlin to start your trip from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-In Leipzig you have a few train station options to choose from for your arrival including Leipzig Hbf, Ostseite, Leipzig Hauptbahnhof and Leipzig Markt.
+When taking a train from Berlin, you have a couple of train stations you can depart from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When you arrive in Leipzig, your train can arrive in train stations including Leipzig Hbf, Ostseite, Leipzig Hauptbahnhof and Leipzig Markt.

-Omio customers traveling this route depart most frequently from Berlin Hbf and arrive in Leipzig Hbf, Ostseite.
+Omio customers traveling this route book their trains from Berlin Hbf to Leipzig Hbf, Ostseite.

 Here are some other resources that might have the information you need